 Why is it important to have batch numbers?
 Because having batch numbers is crucial for quick and effective investigations of customer complaints and organizing product recalls.

-However, giving the complexity of using batch numbers, you’re going to need a system that can help you store and easily track your batch production.
+However, giving the complexity of using batch numbers, you’re going to need a system that can help you store and easily track your batch management.

 2. Using Smart Manufacturing to Centralize Your Business

 The biggest benefits to using smart manufacturing for production tracking is that it’s going to give you access to: